-John Cassavetes started his career as an actor, most notably in Rosemary’s Baby, but ended up becoming one of the catalysts for independent filmmaking — a director who had his finger on the pulse of artists who wanted to create something outside of the predictability of the studio system.
-His films didn’t contain big funds, big stars, and big sets, but the absence of these things gave Cassavetes enough space to tell his beautiful stories about the raw human experience, making him a legend in not only independent film, but in all of cinema.
-Check out a 40-minute documentary that captures the acclaimed director behind the scenes, talking about working outside of the system.
+John Cassavetes started his career as an actor, most notably in Rosemary's Baby, but ended up becoming one of the catalysts for independent filmmaking -- a director who had his finger on the pulse of artists who wanted to create something outside of the predictability of the studio system.
+His films didn't contain big funds, big stars, and big sets, but the absence of these things gave Cassavetes enough space to tell his beautiful stories about the raw human experience, making him a legend in not only independent film, but in all of cinema.
+Check out a portion of the French documentary Cineaste de notre temps that captures the acclaimed director behind the scenes, talking about working outside of the system.

 His first film, Shadows, which he made in 1959, was financed by Cassavetes for $40,000, and because of its limited release, didn't find much of an audience.
 However, it did catch the eye of some critics, which helped him cash in on a Venice Film Festival Critics Prize for the film.
 Studios also began showing interest, and Cassavetes signed with Paramount to do Too Late Blues and A Child Is Waiting.